silnrsi/wstr/src/content/docs/topics/fonts/opentype.md

 ## Lookup Orders

 The OpenType specification suggests that software should:
 > assemble all lookups from the set of chosen features, and apply the lookups in the order given in the LookupList table.

 However in actual implementations this isn't how it is usually done.
 Instead, features are divided into sets, and the sets are processed in a specific order.
-Within a set, all the lookups associated with the included features are executed (in lookup order) before moving on to the next set of features.
+Within a set, all the lookups associated with the included features are executed (in lookup order, which is the order the lookups are defined in the file) before moving on to the next set of features.

 It is important, therefore, that font developers know how features are divided into sets, and the order in which these sets are executed.
 To complicate matters, this is:
 - not always consistent among shaping engines